Leptomeningeal cancer: Causes

 Leptomeningeal carcinomatosis occurs when the cancer cells invade the cerebrospinal fluid and spread throughout the central nervous system.
 The metastatic tumor cells grow either attached to the pia mater covering the brain and spinal cord or floating unattached to the subarachnoid space.
 Tumors of diverse origins and hematologic cancers may spread to this space.

-Some patients can develop a leptomeningeal tumor while receiving chemotherapy for their primary tumor.
+Some patients may develop leptomeningeal cancer while receiving chemotherapy for their primary tumour, partly because the blood-brain barrier serves as a protective filter that shields the central nervous system from toxins and pathogens circulating in the blood.
+While essential for protection, this barrier also complicates treatment, as many chemotherapy agents and biopharmaceuticals struggle to cross into the brain and spinal cord.

 Pathology

 There are three anatomic patterns by which the tumor can spread in the subarachnoid space.
 More than one pattern may coexist in the same patient.

 First, there may be plaque-like deposits of cells in the leptomeninges with invasion of Virchow-Robin spaces and, usually, the shedding of tumor cells into the cerebrospinal fluid.

 Second, there may only be a thin coating of meninges, in some cases with only a single cell layer, but also with shedding of tumor cells into the cerebrospinal fluid.
 Third, there may be a pattern of nodular deposits of tumor on cranial and spinal nerve roots, frequently without tumor cells being shed into the cerebrospinal fluid.

 The first and third patterns are common in solid tumors whereas the second occurs most frequently with leukemia and lymphoma.